Here is 10 tips from the best books that you can apply immediately to boost your productivity and enhance your creativity !

 10 books about Productivity & Effectiveness in 14 weeks, that’s a lot.
-Too much for me to be able to apply as much as I would like to after reading them.
 This is the main hurdle of my crazy Personal MBA Challenge, and I knew this from the beginning.
 Fortunately, one of the things that motivated me to try this adventure anyway was that every book has ideas and tricks that are immediately applicable, without having to wait a while before putting them to work or going more in depth with them.

-Here, I am giving you 10 from among those that seemed to me the most relevant, with a link to a summary of the book in which I found them:
+Here, I am giving you few from among those that seemed to me the most relevant, with a link to a summary of the book in which I found them:

 - Keep a pen and paper beside your bed.

 - As soon a thought enters your mind, write it on a piece of paper and write next to it the very next action you must take to progress to the level of this thought.

 For example, if you say to yourself “I must send this quote to a client,” write:

 Quote customer – find supplier costs in the catalog

 If it’s “I think that our marriage is on the rocks,” write: